rubenhortas/rubenhortas.github.io/_posts/2022-09-23-how-to-check-ntp-servers-from-windows10.md

 ---
 title: How to check NTP servers from Windows 10
 date: 2022-09-23 00:00:01 +0000
-categories: [windows10, administration]
+categories: [windows, administration]
-tags: [windows, windows10, ntp, sntp, nis, time, howtos]
+tags: [windows, ntp, sntp, nis, time, howtos]
 ---

 Sometimes we need to retrieve the date from a NTP [Network Time Protocol](https://es.wikipedia.org/wiki/Network_Time_Protocol)